egoist/docute/docs/plugins.md

 #### event

 We use [eventstop](https://github.com/egoist/eventstop) as the event system.
-Basically the only thing you need is using `event.subscribe` to subscribe some inner events in docute.
+Basically the only thing you need is using `event.on` to subscribe some inner events in docute.

 List of events: